10 Ways to Get Out in Cricket: Dismissals Explained

 6. Hit Wicket

-The delivery must be a legal one (meaning, it’s not a no ball) and, once again, the wicket is deemed to be put down if the bail is dislodged and subsequently falls to the ground.
+The delivery must be a legal one (meaning, that it’s not a no ball) and, once again, the wicket is deemed to be put down if the bail is dislodged and subsequently falls to the ground.

 Hit wicket dismissals are relatively rare in all forms of the game with 0.230% of all dismissals falling in this fashion.
 I can remember one of the most memorable hit wicket occasions came in the 1975 ODI World Cup final when the West Indies’ Roy Fredericks trod on his stumps after hitting the ball for six.